 You “returning to the fold” is HIS triumph, not yours.
 Once again, you are just proving his superiority and irresistibility.

-He will always test your boundaries in order to give him the upper hand.
+He will always test your boundaries to give him the upper hand.

 People place a high value on something they have to work for.